 These sweat glands are located deep down, hidden in the layers of our skin.
 Apocrine sweat glands are connected to our nervous system and do not regulate our body temperature.
 Hence, these sweat glands produce sweat when driven by adrenaline, and not necessarily by temperature.
 They act as a relief for your body, which is being stressed by all these situations.

-Sexual stimulation, fear, anxiety, depression, excitement, nervousness, among others, all cause the apocrine glands to become active and produce sweat.
+Sexual stimulation, fear, anxiety, depression, excitement, nervousness, among others, cause the apocrine glands to become active and produce sweat.
 The smell of the liquid secreted by the apocrine glands attracts the opposite sex, so the smell is distinctive.

 Second, we have the eccrine sweat glands, which are all over the body, except in the places mentioned above.

 These glands are located only superficially under our skin and are regulated by our temperature.
-The eccrine glands are the “air-condition” in our body.
+The eccrine glands are the “air-condition” in our bodies.
 Whenever your body temperature rises, this system is “turned on” to cool off.
 Heat strokes and dehydration would be inevitable if it was not for our eccrine sweat glands.

 These glands are not driven by adrenaline, but solely by our body temperature.
 There is not a distinctive smell to this watery liquid that is produced by the eccrine glands.